microsoft/pai/examples/cntk/README.md

 # CNTK grapheme-to-phoneme examples

+###prepare
 To run CNTK examples in OpenPAI, you need to do the following things:
 1. Prepare the data by downloading all files in https://git.io/vbT5A(`wget https://github.com/Microsoft/CNTK/raw/master/Examples/SequenceToSequence/CMUDict/Data/cmudict-0.7b`) and put them up to HDFS:`hdfs dfs -put filename hdfs://ip:port/examples/cntk/data`.
 2. Prepare the execable code(`wget https://github.com/Microsoft/pai/raw/master/examples/cntk/cntk-g2p.sh`) and config(`wget https://github.com/Microsoft/CNTK/raw/master/Examples/SequenceToSequence/CMUDict/BrainScript/G2P.cntk`).
 And upload them to HDFS:`hdfs dfs -put filename hdfs://ip:port/examples/cntk/code`.
 3. Prepare a docker image and upload it to docker hub.
 You can get the tutorial below.
 4. Prepare a job configuration file and submit it through webportal.
+Note that you can simply run the prepare.sh to do the above preparing work, but you must make sure you can use HDFS client on your local mechine.
+If you can, just run the shell script with a parameter of your HDFS socket!`/bin/bash prepare.sh ip:port`

 OpenPAI packaged the docker env required by the job for user to use.
 User could refer to [DOCKER.md](./DOCKER.md) to customize this example docker env.
 If user have built a customized image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.caffe` with your own.